MaraRinn/WOLF-Tutorial/wiki_page.md

 That depot has given us 1 Food, 1 Oxygen, 5 Material Kits, 5 Water, and 10 Power.
 This will significantly reduce the amount of infrastructure we need to get started — but remember that these bonus resources only apply to WOLF biomes on Kerbin.

-Now load the infrastructure you built in the previous step (there is also the **WOLF Tutorial Example Material Kits** craft if you didn't save your own) and launch this mass of modules.
-Remember you can use the *Planner* pane of the **WOLF Dashboard** to figure out which specialists you need.
-Once it's all on the runway select the **connect to depot** action.
+Switch to the remaining craft and select the *Connect to depot* action for one of the WOLF modules.
 With that done, open the **WOLF Dashboard** and check the *Depots* pane.

 ![Runway scene with WOLF Dashboard showing new production added](https://i.imgur.com/6ocmxfV.jpg)

-## WOLF Transport Routes and Shipments

-It's all well and good having that production chain set up, but what do we do with those WOLF Material Kit resources?
-The next step is getting those resources to orbit, where we want to use Material Kits to assemble DIY Kits (the DIY kits will be launched from KSC to start with).

-WOLF handles transport of resources from one biome to another by way of *Routes* which are path established for *Shipments*.
-You establish a route by travelling between biomes using the WOLF Transport Computer.
-This will add *Route* between the source biome and the destination biome.
-You can then add resources to *Shipments* on that route.
-Each shipment has a certain capacity, you'll allocate a number of units of resource to a shipment, then that resource will be reduced in the source biome and increased in the target biome.

 ## WOLF Infrastructure Expansion

-To introduce you to transport routes and shipments, let's expand the biome depots on Kerbin a little.
-To do that, we'll build ourselves a Frankenstein's monster of a rover.
+To prepare for the next stage of the tutorial, let's expand the biome depots on Kerbin a little.
+To do that, we'll build ourselves a rover to help deploy the depot components.
 Why?
 Because sometimes the best way to get stuff to where you need it is to stick wheels or rockets on it.

 **I highly recommend you get the Bon Voyage add-on, it makes the process of deploying biome depots much, much easier**